Scream of the Shalka: Production

 Doctor Who had suspended production in 1989, and aside from charity specials had only resurfaced as an American-funded television movie in 1996, which did not garner enough ratings to go to a regular series.
 When Shalka was announced in July 2003 for planned broadcast in November, the possibility of Doctor Who returning to television screens still seemed remote and BBC Worldwide were continuing to shop around for another possible movie deal.
 As a result, BBCi officially announced, with BBC approval, that the Doctor appearing in Shalka would be the Ninth Doctor.
 However, events rapidly overtook this.

 In September Lorraine Heggessey, the Controller of BBC One, managed to persuade BBC Worldwide that as their plans for a Doctor Who film were nowhere near fruition, BBC Television should be allowed to make a new series.
 A deal with Russell T Davies to produce the new series was quickly struck, and on 26 September, the BBC announced that Doctor Who would be returning to BBC One in 2005, produced by BBC Wales.
 As a result, the status of the Shalka webcast was in doubt even before it was released.

 After the webcast, in February 2004, plans for sequels were indefinitely shelved.
+Though the webcast was followed by an online text short story entitled "The Feast of the Stone", and work was well underway on another webcast story, "Blood of the Robots", to be written by Simon Clark, production was halted.
 For a period, it was unclear if the new television Doctor would be the Ninth or Tenth Doctor, but this was ultimately settled in April 2004 when in an interview with Doctor Who Magazine, Davies announced that the new television Doctor (played by Christopher Eccleston), would be the Ninth Doctor, relegating Grant's Doctor to an alternate Doctor.
 Davies later commented that Grant had never been considered for the role in the television series, telling Doctor Who Magazine: "I thought he was terrible.
 I thought he took the money and ran, to be honest.
 It was a lazy performance.
 He was never on our list to play the Doctor."
 Grant's likeness later appeared alongside incarnations of the Doctor in the series 14 episode "Rogue".

 The working title for this production was Servants of the Shalakor.
 This original story outline is included in the BBC Books novelisation (see below).